K-Navaneeth-2000/four_bit_program_counter/README.md

 # four_bit_program_counter
-A four bit program counter with overflow flag is developed using vhdl and implemented in eSim by FOSSEE.
+A four bit program counter with overflow flag is developed using vhdl and implemented in eSim, an EDA developed by FOSSEE project.